-Effective July 1st the OTA Board of Directors will become part of the Internet Society's Organizational Member Advisory Council (OMAC) and serve as an advisory body to ISOC leadership.
-OTA Founder and and President Craig Spiezle will serve as an independent strategic advisor to ISOC.
+Effective October 1, 2017, the OTA Board of Directors have become part of the Internet Society's Organizational Member Advisory Council (OMAC) and serve as an advisory body to ISOC leadership.
+The Advisory Board continues to operate independently as an advocate for existing OTA members on best practices, public policy and technical issues.
+Please send comments to Board @ otalliance.org.

 Ashit (Ash) Kumar